A Roman Death by Joan O’Hagan

 O’Hagan drew upon her classical education, Roman surroundings and immigration department experience to write contemporary and historical crime fiction.
 A Roman Death, first published in 1988, was her third and most acclaimed novel.
 (Jerome and His Women, published in 2015, and reviewed for Writing NSW in April 2016, was her fifth and final novel.)

-For most, Ancient Rome is a collection of impressive ruins, straight roads and blank-eyed statues.
+Ancient Rome is a collection of impressive ruins, straight roads, and blank-eyed statues for most people.
 It’s hard to visualise the villas, the streets, the markets, and other public places such as the tribunal, alive with people.
-O’Hagan’s skill as a writer is in bringing the Roman ruins and statues to life.
+But O’Hagan’s writing and storytelling skills bring the Roman ruins and statues to life.
 And in particular, the Roman women!

 © 2018 Robert Fairhead